LaunchAcademy/object-composition-js-immersive-fac/javascript-object-composition.md

 - Node projects will have a project root
 - Usually there will be a `package.json`
 - The `package.json` defines `dependencies` and `devDependencies`
-- Also has important setup options, such as `"type": "module"`
+- Also has other important setup options, such as `"type": "module"`

 ---